xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-hilmi-bakhari-en.md

 **What advice would you offer someone who is new to the industry?**

 > Keep reinventing yourself.
 Technology changes rapidly, there are always new things to learn.
 I went back to school to do a graduate study by a combination of coursework and research and graduated with Master of Engineering in Computer Systems Networking and Telecommunications from UKM last year, more than 10 years since my undergraduate study.

+> In addition to that, it is important for a software professional to find good mentors.
+These are persons who have more experience in the industry, or are experts in the skills that you wish to improve upon.
+Ideally they should also be willing to guide you along the way.
+A good mentor would help you to focus, accelerate the learning process, and act as a supportive peer.